Anshu-Rajpoot/CODSOFT/README.md

 # CODSOFT
-Python programming tasks accomplished during my internship at CodSoft.
-It provides a comprehensive view of my practical experience
+tasks accomplished in Python Programming Language during my internship at CodSoft for the role "PYTON PROGRAMMING Intern".